-When someone develops Alzheimer’s before age 65, doctors refer to it as early onset Alzheimer's disease.
-This type of dementia is rare, occurring in only about five percent of AD cases primarily affecting people in their 40s and 50s.
+When Alzheimer’s disease manifests before the age of 65, it is categorized as Early Onset Alzheimer's Disease (EOAD).
+This form of dementia is relatively rare, accounting for only about five percent of Alzheimer's cases and predominantly affecting individuals in their 40s and 50s.

 Clinical Features of Early Onset Alzheimer’s

 EOAD is characterized by cognitive impairment that emphasizes visuospatial problems over memory loss.
 This may manifest as difficulties in judging distances accurately, assessing driving speed, walking into doorframes instead of through doorways, or becoming disoriented in familiar places as early as age 55.
 Individuals with a family history of the disease may be at increased risk of developing EOAD.